 When trying to explain their returns policy, many retailers fall into the trap of ‘business-speak’.
 By using plain English, and adding a human touch, you can avoid this pitfall.
 Asos states ‘We try hard to accept all returns and they don’t need to be in the original box or bag, as long as they are securely packed’, which instantly makes them sound approachable and customer friendly.

 State first and foremost what you can do for the customer – not what you can’t.
-Amazon uses illustrations to help visually explain the 4 steps required to return an item:
+Amazon uses illustrations to help visually explain the 4 steps required to return an item which makes it instantly accessible and easy to follow.

 Make it Free!